Building a Threat Intelligence Framework to Defend Against Cyberattacks

 Proficient, informed decision making is the name of the game.
 With a threat intelligence program integrated as part of a company’s larger information security management program, security teams will know more about the threats quickly, giving them the ability to defend their organization much more proactively.

-To find out how you can build a framework with threat intelligence from billions of data points in multiple languages from the open, deep, and dark web, request a personalized demo today.
+To find out how you can build a framework with threat intelligence from billions of data points in multiple languages from technical, open, and closed (dark web) sources, request a personalized demo today.